Division of Research

 The National Institutes of Health (NIH) requires researchers to disclose any foreign components on research applications and awards.

-Foreign travel for consultation is not considered a foreign component.
+Foreign travel exclusively for consultation is not considered a foreign component.

 Disclosing Foreign Components